 Failed – Bill is dead; can be through a variety of mechanisms in each state

 Passed – Bill has been approved by the legislature

 Signed – Bill has been signed by the governor

-AB 807 – Other, First Reading.
-New 2/15.
-May be heard in committee March 18.
+AB 807 – Other, Committee.
+Recommended “Do Pass” 3/30; Second Read and Amended 4/3.
 Proposes a state-wide vote to repeal the initiative that created the Daylight Saving Time Act, which was created approved by California voters 11/8/1949.
 This would pave the way for the CA legislature to make changes to the state’s DST rules, which at this time are bound by the 1949 initiative.
 While this bill wouldn’t of itself make any immediate changes to the state’s DST rules, it is a necessary precursor to doing so at a later date.

 HB 1118 – Exempt DST, Failed.
 House Agriculture, Livestock, & Natural Resources committee voted 2/8 to postpone indefinitely.

 SB 33 – Year-Round DST, Committee.
-There was a public hearing 2/27; no specific states change since that date.
+There was a public hearing 2/27; no specific status changes since that date.

 HB 5734 – Exempt DST, Committee.
 Bill would “require the state of Connecticut to remain on standard time and not observe daylight saving time”.